 Travel into history by taking a 10-minute horse-drawn stage ride.
-Tickets may be purchased at the Wells Fargo building (Stage Office) in the Pioneer Yosemite History Center.
-See page 9 for dates, times, and locations. \$5/adults and \$4/ child (ages 3-12)
+Tickets may be purchased at the Stage Office in the Pioneer Yosemite History Center.
+See page 9 for dates, times, and locations. \$5/adults and \$4/child (ages 3-12)